Are you considering buying a unit title property?

 There are body corporate rules which set out the rights and obligations of the body corporate and the unit owners.
 Body corporate rules often contain prohibitions on things like pets, alterations to units, noise, litter, tidiness (among other things).

-There are often fees involved with body corporates, generally referred to as body corporate levies,.
-These annual fees go towards the insurance premium, maintenance and repairs, lighting, common area gardens and a long term maintenance fund for the development as a whole.
+There are annual costs involved with body corporates, generally referred to as body corporate levies.
+These annual levies go towards the insurance premium, maintenance and repairs, lighting, common area gardens and a long term maintenance fund for the development as a whole.

-An example of a legal description to a unit title property would be: (a stratum estate in Fee Simple or Leasehold in Unit A and Accessory Unit 1 (garage, parking area, storage area, if applicable) Deposited Plan 12345).
+An example of a legal description to a unit title property would be: (a stratum estate in Fee Simple or Leasehold in Unit A and Accessory Unit 1 (garage, parking area, storage area) Deposited Plan 12345).